Best Gravel Bike Helmet

 Gravel biking can be strenuous on your physique, resulting in sweating while you ride.
 To avoid overheating and discomfort, wear a helmet with plenty of vents.

-To avoid getting too hot, it’s best to wear a helmet with plenty of vents.
-Some helmets even have built-in vents or channels that allow cool air to circulate within.
+Wearing a helmet with plenty of vents is best to avoid getting too hot.
+Some helmets even have built-in vents or channels allowing cool air to circulate.

 Design and Style